deeplearning4j/deeplearning4j/gettingstarted.md

 * After you install Maven, you may receive a message like this: *'mvn is not recognised as an internal or external command, operable program or batch file.'* That means you need Maven in your [PATH variable](https://www.java.com/en/download/help/path.xml), which you can change like any other environmental variable.
 * If you see the error `Invalid JDK version in profile 'java8-and-higher': Unbounded range: [1.8, for project com.github.jai-imageio:jai-imageio-core com.github.jai-imageio:jai-imageio-core:jar:1.3.0`, you may have a Maven issue.
 Please update to version 3.2.1.
 * To compile some ND4J dependencies, you need to install some dev tools for C and C++.
 [Please see our ND4J guide](http://nd4j.org/getstarted.html#devtools).
-* Some problems encountered using DL4J may be due to a lack of familiarity with the ideas and techniques of machine learning.
-We strongly encourage all Deeplearning4j users to rely on resources beyond this website to understand the fundamentals.
-Andrew Ng's excellent [machine-learning lectures on Coursera](https://www.coursera.org/course/ml) are a great place to start.
-[Geoff Hinton's neural nets course](https://www.youtube.com/watch?v=S3bx8xKpdQE), available on Youtube, is also highly instructive.
-While we've partially documented DL4J, many parts of the code are essentially a raw, domain-specific language for deep learning.
 * The include path for [Java CPP](https://github.com/bytedeco/javacpp) doesn't always work on **Windows**.
 One workaround is to take the the header files from the include directory of Visual Studio, and put them in the include directory of the Java Run-Time Environment (JRE), where Java is installed.
 This will affect files such as standardio.h.)
 * Instructions on monitoring your GPUs are [here](http://nd4j.org/getstarted.html#gpu).
 * One major reason to use Java is its pre-baked diagnostics in the [JVisualVM](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/jvisualvm.html).
 If you have Java installed, just enter `jvisualvm` in your command line and you'll get visuals on your CPU, Heap, PermGen, Classes and Threads.
 One useful view: Click on the `Sampler` tab on the upper right, and then select the CPU or Memory button for visuals.
 ![Alt text](../img/jvisualvm.png)
+* Some problems encountered using DL4J may be due to a lack of familiarity with the ideas and techniques of machine learning.
+We strongly encourage all Deeplearning4j users to rely on resources beyond this website to understand the fundamentals.
+We've included a list of educational resources for machine and deep learning on [this page](../deeplearningpapers.html).
+While we've partially documented DL4J, parts of the code essentially remain a raw, domain-specific language for deep learning.
-* When using `deeplearning4j-nlp` from a Clojure application and building an uberjar with Leiningen, it is necessary to specify the following in the `project.clj` so that the akka `reference.conf` resource files are properly merged.

-    :uberjar-merge-with {#"\.properties$" [slurp str spit]
-        "reference.conf" [slurp str spit]}
+* When using `deeplearning4j-nlp` from a Clojure application and building an uberjar with Leiningen, it is necessary to specify the following in the `project.clj` so that the akka `reference.conf` resource files are properly merged. `:uberjar-merge-with {#"\.properties$" [slurp str spit] "reference.conf" [slurp str spit]}`.
 Note that the first entry in the map for .properties files is the usual default).

-If this is not done, the following exception will be thrown when trying to run from the resulting uberjar:

-    Exception in thread "main" com.typesafe.config.ConfigException$Missing:
-    No configuration setting found for key 'akka.version'
+If this is not done, the following exception will be thrown when trying to run from the resulting uberjar: `Exception in thread "main" com.typesafe.config.ConfigException$Missing: No configuration setting found for key 'akka.version'`.

 ### <a name="results">Reproducible Results</a>